Our pupils are on their feet

 Junior Clerk

 In the first six of pupillage Joseph gained experience in written advocacy, the drafting of documents, including hearing and sentencing openings and defence statements.
 His supervisor has commented that his written work is of, ‘…the quality one would expect to see from someone of many more years experience.’
-Over the past month Joseph has gained experienced drafting documents for Court such as sentencing notes and Judges have complimented the clarity of these documents and their assistance to the Court.
+Over the past month Joseph has gained experience drafting documents for Court such as sentencing notes and Judges have complimented the clarity of these documents and their assistance to the Court.

 Joseph’s maturity and prior experience allows him to quickly build a rapport with clients, instructing solicitor and opponents.